kardioversion1/StaffBoardV2/USER_GUIDE.md

 This view allows selecting a nurse, loading their recent shifts into a table, and exporting the results to CSV【F:src/history/NurseHistory.ts†L12-L21】

 ### Huddles
-The huddle table lists saved huddle records with an export option for CSV output【F:src/history/HuddleTable.ts†L11-L20】
+The huddle table lists saved huddle records with all checklist items and notes for each entry, plus an export option for CSV output that opens cleanly in spreadsheet tools【F:src/history/HuddleTable.ts†L11-L33】【F:src/history/index.ts†L99-L123】